 …The art engaged us.
 It is not us who engage art.
 First understanding, than valuation…

-Her work to date has been covered by numerous and diverse media sources and interviews at the regional and international level.
+Her previous work has been accompanied by numerous media articles and interviews at the regional and international level.
 Her biography can be found in the publication Successful People in Serbia, published by An Oxford Worldwide Press Publication.

 Personally